Netflix/metaflow-docs/docs/getting-started/tutorials/season-2-scaling-out-and-up/episode06.md

 ## Computing in the Cloud.

 This example revisits [Episode 02-statistics: Is this Data Science?](../season-1-the-local-experience/episode02).
 With Metaflow, you don't need to make any code changes to scale-up your flow by running on remote compute.
 In this example, we re-run the `stats.py` workflow adding the `--with batch` command line argument.
-This instructs Metaflow to run all your steps on AWS batch without changing any code.
+This instructs Metaflow to run all your steps in the cloud without changing any code.
 You can control the behavior with additional arguments, like `--max-workers`**.** For this example, `max-workers` is used to limit the number of parallel genre-specific statistics computations.
-You can then access the data artifacts \(even the local CSV file\) from anywhere because the data is being stored in AWS S3.
+You can then access the data artifacts \(even the local CSV file\) from anywhere because the data is being stored in the cloud-based datastore.

 This tutorial uses `pandas` which may not be available in your environment.
 Use the 'conda' package manager with the `conda-forge` channel added to run this tutorial in any environment